 - Roofing vents

 Shingle Delivery and Hoisting

 Asphalt shingles come in bundles.
 The bundles are transported by a truck and hoisted on top of a roof using a crane.
-In this picture, a Convoy 30-ton crane is hoisting shingles to a roof top in Edmonton.
+In this picture, a Convoy 30-ton crane is hoisting shingles to our customer's rooftop.

-Shingle waste, dirt and other construction garbage is placed in dumping bins or trailers.
-In this picture, 220 Junk in Edmonton is placing a large dumping bin in front of a home.
+Shingle waste and other construction garbage are placed in dumping bins or trailers.
 After the bin or trailer is full, it will be hauled away to the Edmonton Waste Management facility or a similar facility.

-The best way to reduce extra cost for homeowners is to conduct a full roof inspection before signing a Service Contract.
-A roof surface inspection can check the condition of the roof deck, layers of shingles, potential chimney repair work, and other flashing works.
-An attic inspection can review the roof ventilation system, the condition of wood trusses, the condition of the roof deck, and the insulation level.
-A roofing quote can be adjusted and finalized based on the inspection result.
+Don't want surprises?
+You may ask the roofing contractor to conduct a roof inspection before signing a contract.
+A roof surface inspection can check the condition of the roof deck, layers of shingles, potential chimney repair work, and other flashing work.
+An attic inspection can review the roof ventilation system, the condition of wood trusses, the state of the roof deck, and the insulation level.
+A roofing quote can be adjusted based on the inspection result.